 About the Artist

-.Kate Trepagnier’s paintings, pastels and prints have been featured in solo and group exhibitions in museums and galleries, including the Zigler Museum in Jennings, Louisiana; the Jackson Art Museum in Jackson, Mississippi; the Masur Museum of Art in Monroe, Louisiana; LeMieux Galleries in New Orleans; Fay Gold Gallery in Atlanta; Perry Nicole Fine Art in Memphis, Tennessee; Eastern Shore Art Center, Fairhope, Alabama; Southeastern University in Hammond, Louisiana; and the Foster Hall Art Gallery of Louisiana State University in Baton Rouge.
+.Kate Trepagnier’s paintings, pastels and prints have been featured in solo and group exhibitions in museums and galleries, including the Zigler Museum in Jennings, Louisiana; the Jackson Art Museum in Jackson, Mississippi; the Masur Museum of Art in Monroe, Louisiana; LeMieux Galleries in New Orleans, Ann Connelly in Baton Rouge, Louisiana; Fay Gold Gallery in Atlanta; Perry Nicole Fine Art in Memphis, Tennessee; Eastern Shore Art Center, Fairhope, Alabama; Southeastern University in Hammond, Louisiana; and the Foster Hall Art Gallery of Louisiana State University in Baton Rouge.
 In addition, her work is in corporate and private collections, including those of Chevron’s Corporate Headquarters, Covington, Louisiana; Harrah’s of New Orleans; the University of South Florida in Fort Myers; SteelCase, Inc., in Grand Rapids, Michigan; Gerhardt, Inc. in Metairie, Louisiana; and the Arts Council of New Orleans’ Percent for Art Program.
 Recently two paintings were purchased by Albemarle Corporation in Houston.
-Texas and pastels for Albermarle Kings's Mountain, Charlotte, North Carolina.
-Also, Kate's work has been included in the collections of Our Lady of the Lake Hospital and Mary Bird Perkins Cancer, Baton Rouge, Louisiana.
+Texas and pastels for Albemarle Kings's Mountain, Charlotte, North Carolina.
+Also, Kate's work has been included in the collections of Our Lady of the Lake Hospital and Mary Bird Perkins Cancer, Baton Rouge, Louisiana and Hunter Museum in Chattanooga, Tennessee.